aiven/aiven-docs/docs/products/kafka/howto/enabled-consumer-lag-predictor.md

 ## Monitor metrics with Prometheus

-After enabling the consumer lag predictor, you can use [Prometheus](/docs/platform/howto/integrations/prometheus-metrics) to access and monitor detailed metrics that offer insights into your Kafka cluster's performance:
+After enabling the consumer lag predictor, you can use [Prometheus](/docs/platform/howto/integrations/prometheus-metrics) to access and monitor detailed metrics that provide insights into your Apache Kafka cluster's performance:

 | Metric                                             | Type    | Description                                                                                            |